-Enter the height and the width at half-height into the Calculator.
-The calculator will evaluate the Peak Area.
+Enter the peak height and peak width (typically the full width at half-height / FWHM) into the Calculator.
+Choose the appropriate peak-shape model (or integrate raw data) to evaluate the Peak Area.

 Peak Area Formula